 Instead of “resources”, we should have “capabilities”.
 A resource corresponds to a special case of a capability, a resource is a capability that that resembles a read only file handle.
 But what exactly are “capabilities”?

-A “kapability” is an object that represents one end of a communication channel, or information that enables an entity to obtain such a channel, or the user interface representation of such a channel, or such a potential channel.
-The channel enables to possessor of the kapability to do stuff to something, or get something.
-Kapabilities are usually obtained by being passed along the communication channel.
-Kapabilities are usually obtained from kapabilities, or inherited by a running instance of a program when the program is created, or read from storage after originally being obtained by means of another kapability.
+A “capability” is an object that represents one end of a communication channel, or information that enables an entity to obtain such a channel, or the user interface representation of such a channel, or such a potential channel.
+The channel enables to possessor of the capability to do stuff to something, or get something.
+Capabilities are usually obtained by being passed along the communication channel.
+Capabilities are usually obtained from capabilities, or inherited by a running instance of a program when the program is created, or read from storage after originally being obtained by means of another capability.

-A file handle could be an example of a kapability - it is a communication channel between a process and the file management system.
+A file handle could be an example of a capability - it is a communication channel between a process and the file management system.
 Suppose we are focussing on security and access managemnet to files: A file handle could be used to control and manage permissions if a program that has the privilege to access certain files could pass an unforgeable file handle to one of those files to a program that lacks such access, and this is the only way the less privileged program could get at those files.
-If used in this way, if passed around to manage security and control access, such a file handle would be a kapability, and also a capability.

 Often the server wants to make sure that the client at one end of a connection is the user it thinks it is, which fits exactly into the usual definitions of capabilities.
-But more often, the server does not care who the client is, but the client wants to make sure that the server at the other end of the connection is the server he thinks it is, which, since it is the client that initiates the connection, does not fit well into existing definitions of security by capabilities.
-Hence the need for a new definiton and a new word, a word that covers all cases, that the server cares or does not care, and that the client cares or does not care.
+But more often, the server does not care who the client is, but the client wants to make sure that the server at the other end of the connection is the server he thinks it is, which, since it is the client that initiates the connection, does not fit well into many existing definitions of security by capabilities.

 These documents are licensed under the Creative Commons Attribution-Share Alike 3.0 License